apeirora/audit-log-poc-for-otel/docs/community-proposal.md

 | Data Tampering    | on-node modification          | Integrity hashing & encryption (future)  |

 ## Current Best Practices

+This section lists immediate, deployable practices we recommend today.
+Where a recommendation depends on upcoming Collector features
+(for example, exporter-native batching) the dependency is called out so teams can plan pilots or progressive rollouts.

+We've compiled these practices into a separate **[Guidance Document](./ideal-setup.md)** for operational reference.

 ### Application / SDK